Did the Michigan Marijuana Regulatory Authority (MRA) ban molecular methods for microbial testing in 2021?

 • All laboratories will receive updated method approval forms indicating any outstanding deficiencies.
 The laboratory is responsible for contacting their assigned LSS with any questions well in advance of the August 11, 2021 deadline for implementation of all changes.

-What is MGC doing to address the situation with total count tests in Michigan?
+What has MGC done to address the situation with total count tests in Michigan and other jurisdictions that may soon require AOAC Performance Tested Method certifications?

-Are there any changes coming to the TYM or TC assay?
+Are there any changes coming to Medicinal Genomics' other total count assays?

-• In an effort to make our assay concordant with plating techniques and with commercially available proficiency tests, we will continue to improve our method to satisfy market and regulatory demands.
+• In an effort to make our assay concordant with plating techniques and with commercially available proficiency tests, we will continue to improve our methods to satisfy market and regulatory demands.

 Problems Comparing qPCR to Plating

-• The issue that we believe precipitated the MRA's actions started with a new NSI CRM for TYM proficiency testing.
-This PT was developed for culture based methods and does not produce qPCR results that are consistent with plating using MGC's SOP for total count tests.
+• The issue that we believe precipitated the MRA's actions started with a new NSI CRM for TYM proficiency testing in hemp matrices.
+This PT was developed for "culture methods" and does not produce qPCR results that are consistent with plating results.

 • Our own investigation found that the NSI CRM for TYM (the emerald test panel) was ground to a fine powder, frozen, and contained cryopreservatives that are known to inhibit gDNA extraction.